Top 3 Product Recommendations

 - 500W solar input capacity

 - 3000W of continuous AC output

-If you are in the market for a solar generator, or portable power station, then you may be considering the Goal Zero Yeti 1000 Lithium Portable Power Station.
-Sure, Yeti is a trusted brand name that creates premium products for the outdoors, but how does their technology stack up to other brands?
+If you are in the market for a solar generator or portable power station, then you may be considering the Goal Zero Yeti 1000 Lithium Portable Power Station.
+Sure, Yeti is a trusted brand name that creates premium products for the outdoors, but how does its technology stack up to other brands?

-The following article outlines 3 of the best alternatives to the Goal Zero Yeti 1000 Lithium Portable Power Station before diving deeper into the product’s specs, pros and cons.
-As we encourage you to compare your options among competing solar generators, we hope that this article will help you decide as to whether or not the Goal Zero Yeti 1000 lithium portable power station is worth it.
+The following article outlines 3 of the best alternatives to the Goal Zero Yeti 1000 Lithium Portable Power Station before diving deeper into its specs, pros, and cons.
+We encourage you to compare your options among competing solar generators, and we hope that this article will help you decide whether or not the Goal Zero Yeti 1000 lithium portable power station is worth it.

 The Top 3 Goal Zero Yeti 1000 Lithium Portable Power Station Alternatives:

-As the Yeti 1000 costs around $1,200 (before taxes, shipping, and bonus features), it can be considered a premium product.
-If you plan to invest in a long term power solution, however, there are a few great options available for a similar price with much better features.
+The Yeti 1000 costs around $1,200 (before taxes, shipping, and bonus features) and is considered a premium product.
+If you plan to invest in a long-term power solution, however, there are a few great options available for a similar price with much better features.